gh0st-work/meson-with-vcpkg/README.md

   ...
   ```
-- Don't forget to run,
+- Don't forget to run:

   ```
   sudo updatedb
    ```
   Otherwise `locate` may not find `pkgconfig`
-- Then re-setup your project settings
+- Then re-setup your project settings:

   ```
   meson setup build
   ```
-- And compile as always
+- And compile as always:

   ```
   meson compile -C build
   ```